-249. Market share can be measured by revenue, volume or number of customers.
+255. Market share can be measured by revenue, volume or number of customers.
 The characteristics of the relevant market will determine the choice of criteria for measuring market share, cf. paragraphs 77 and 78 of the Guidelines.

-250. Based on information NPT has collected from the operators in the market, Telenor has up to 100 per cent market share of the existing external wholesale market for broadband access services.
+256. Based on information NPT has collected from the operators in the market, Telenor has up to 100 per cent market share of the existing external wholesale market for broadband access services.
 Together, the other access network owners have reported only a very limited number of broadband accesses as external wholesale sales.

-251. However, given the way in which this relevant market is defined, it is not only the existing external wholesale sales of broadband services that are used in the calculation of market share.
+257. However, given the way in which this relevant market is defined, it is not only the existing external wholesale sales of broadband services that are used in the calculation of market share.
 In addition, the broadband accesses that the various access network owners and LLU purchasers sell or use internally are also considered to be part of the relevant market for Broadband Access.

-252. We also refer to section 4.3 for discussion of indirect price disciplining effect at the wholesale level as a result of the retail offer to vertically integrated companies.
-As for the LLU market, NPT believes it is appropriate to include vertically integrated companies' internal sale or use in the calculation of market shares in the Broadband Access market, and thus in the basis for the assessment and designation of undertaking with significant market power.
+258. As for the LLU market, NPT believes it is appropriate to include vertically integrated companies' internal sale or use in the calculation of market shares in the Broadband Access market, and thus in the basis for the assessment and designation of undertaking with significant market power.
 Since buyers of LLU have an internal sale or use of Broadband Access, market shares for these operators will also be calculated.

-253. Since NPT lacks data on internal use of broadband access services at the wholesale level, market share at the retail level is used as an indicator of market share at the wholesale level.
+259. Since NPT lacks data on internal use of broadband access services at the wholesale level, market share at the retail level is used as an indicator of market share at the wholesale level.
 As a starting point, NPT has chosen to look at the volume of broadband services sold in the retail market.
 Such an approach is considered justifiable since there is virtually a one-to-one ratio between the number of broadband accesses sold in the retail market and the number of broadband accesses sold or used at the wholesale level.

-254. The market share at the retail level for providers who base their operations on purchasing Broadband Access from Telenor indicates how large a market share external sales of Broadband Access represent at Telenor.
+260. The market share at the retail level for providers who base their operations on purchasing Broadband Access from Telenor indicates how large a market share external sales of Broadband Access represent at Telenor.
 Telenor's own market share in the retail market indicates the market share Telenor has from internal use or sales of Broadband Access.
 Telenor's market share at the wholesale level is then the sum of external sales and internal use/sale of Broadband Access.

-255. The inclusion of internal use of broadband accesses in this relevant market furthermore means that retail sales from the market units of operators that base their retail services on purchases of LLU products from Telenor (i.e. NextGenTel, Broadnet etc.) gives an indication of the market share of these providers in the market for wholesale Broadband Access.
+261. The inclusion of internal use of broadband accesses in this relevant market furthermore means that retail sales from the market units of operators that base their retail services on purchases of LLU products from Telenor (i.e. NextGenTel, Broadnet etc.) gives an indication of the market share of these providers in the market for wholesale Broadband Access.
 Similarly, the retail market share of other providers that base their broadband services on other access technologies, (Get, Lyse, etc.) indicates the market share these providers have in the market for wholesale Broadband Access.

-256. Based on this approach, at the end of June 2013 Telenor had a market share of about 49 per cent in the market for Broadband Access, based on the volume/number of broadband accesses.
+262. Based on this approach, at the end of June 2013 Telenor had a market share of about 49 per cent37 in the market for Broadband Access, based on the volume/number of broadband accesses.
 The development since the previous analysis is shown in figure 9 below.